maraisabella/dataviz-final-project-group4/README.md

 ![](analysis/ml_img/brfc_plot.png)

 #### Model Selected
-We can see from the above scores that Random Forest Classifier reasonably fits the model as f1 score, recall and precision have significantly improved to predict <30 day re-admmission cases.
+We can see from the above scores that Random Forest Classifier reasonably fits the model as f1 score, recall and precision have significantly improved for the prediction of  <30 day re-admmission cases.

 ## Database Integration